pact-foundation/pact_broker/lib/pact_broker/doc/views/webhooks.markdown

 `contract_content_changed:` triggered when the content of the contract, or tags applied to the contract have changed since the previous publication.
 If `base_equality_only_on_content_that_affects_verification_results` is set to `true` in the configuration (the default), any changes to whitespace, ordering of keys, or the ordering of the `interactions` or `messages` will be ignored, and will not trigger this event.
 It is recommended to trigger a provider verification build for this event.

+`contract_requiring_verification_published:` when a pact is published, triggered once for each unique provider version that is either the latest from the main branch of the provider, or is currently deployed or released.

 `provider_verification_published:` triggered whenever a provider publishes a verification result.

 `provider_verification_succeeded:` triggered whenever a provider publishes a successful verification result.